- Things to Do

 If you are a day tripper and plan to spend the day on the beach and then head to dinner, more than likely you won't be able to take a full shower and change.
 There simply aren't facilities for that.
 We would recommend removing as much sand as possible with the outdoor showers, throwing on a cute cover up, and enjoying your evening regardless!

-Acme Markets is located at Lafayette and Ocean Street and is open year-round.
-There is a full-size Acme, with a liquor store, in North Cape May; and Walmart, ShopRite, and Aldi in Rio Grande off GSP Exit 4.
+Acme Markets, at Lafayette and Ocean Street, is open year-round.
+There is a full-size Acme with a liquor store in North Cape May; and Walmart, ShopRite, and Aldi in Rio Grande off GSP Exit 4.

 The nearest Sam's Club is in Pleasantville, outside Atlantic City, roughly 45 minutes away.
 The nearest Costco is located in Stafford Township, about an hour and a half drive, north of Atlantic City.
 Trader Joe's has locations in Marlton and Cherry Hill.
-We'd recommend scheduling these stops into your drive down.
+We'd recommend scheduling these stops into your trip down.